MARPF: Multi-Agent and Multi-Rack Path Finding: Conclusion

 \section{Conclusion}

 In this study, we defined the MARPF problem for planning the paths of target racks to their designated locations using AGVs in dense environments without passages.
-We developed an ILP-based formulation for synchronized time-expanded networks by dividing the movements of AGVs and racks.
+We proposed an ILP-based formulation for synchronized time-expanded networks by dividing the movements of AGVs and racks.
 The proposed method optimized the paths to move the obstacles and convey the target racks.
-By recognizing the complexity that increases with path length, we also presented an acceleration method combined with CA*.
+Based on the complexity that increases with path length, we also presented an acceleration method combined with CA*.
 Our experiments confirmed that the acceleration method reduced computational cost.
-While we acknowledge the need for further research into more efficient algorithms, it is sufficient if the paths are calculated before the following product is completed in conveyance between production processes in factories.
+While we acknowledge the need for further research on more efficient algorithms, it is sufficient if the paths are calculated before the following product is completed in conveyance between production processes in factories.
 In these instances, our proposed algorithm can be practically applied.

 Although we performed our experiments on a small grid, the problem setting of MARPF can be applied to large-scale warehouses.
-However, solving large problems increases the computational cost.
+However, solving bigger problems increases the computational cost.
 In the future, we plan to investigate more efficient and faster algorithms.